 The general practitioner does not want to write me an e-request.

-You do not need an e-Request for the POC antigen test.
-If you need a request for a PCR test because you have symptoms or you are at risk of being infected, the GP is obliged to write you an e-Request.
+You do not need an e-Request for the rapid antigen test (RAT) If you need a request for a PCR test because you have symptoms or you are at risk of being infected, the GP is obliged to write you an e-Request.

-I want to get tested (POC antigen test), but I cannot come to the collection points.
+I want to get tested (RAT antigen test), but I cannot come to the collection points.

-POC antigen testing is not mandatory, therefore mobile teams do not operate.
+RAT antigen testing is not mandatory, therefore mobile teams do not operate.
 Therefore, it is necessary to schedule an appointment at the sampling points.
-If you are interested in voluntary antigen testing, you can also contact your GP, they may do POC antigen testing.
+If you are interested in voluntary antigen testing, you can also contact your GP, they may do RAT antigen testing.
 The same applies to dentists, gynaecologists, etc. Look at the map and find the best place at one of your doctors.

 My general practitioner is not available (vacation, illness, ...) and I need an e-Request.